Where are Deserts Located in the World?

 The Arabian Desert is the fourth largest desert in the world, with an area of about 899,618 square miles.
 The Arabian Desert is situated on the Arabian Peninsula and makes up parts of Iraq, Jordan, Kuwait, Oman, Qatar, Saudi Arabia, the United Arab Emirates, and Yemen.
 Both the Sahara and Arabian Deserts are known for their sand and dunes, which are typical images of desert landscapes.

-The fifth-largest desert on Earth is Asia’s Gobi Desert and has an area of 386,102 square miles.
+The fifth-largest desert on Earth is Asia’s Gobi Desert which has an area of 386,102 square miles.
 Situated in northwestern China and southern Mongolia, the Gobi Desert was created as a rain shadow from the tall Himalayan Mountains, which prevent rain from reaching the Gobi.

 The Kalahari Desert is a subtropical desert in southern Africa, covering 347,491 square miles in Angola, Botswana, Namibia, and South Africa.
-The Kalahari Desert ranks sixth in terms of largest deserts by area in the world.
+The Kalahari Desert ranks sixth in terms of the largest deserts by area in the world.

 South America’s Patagonian Desert is the seventh-largest desert at 258,688 square miles.
 It is in Argentina and Chile, between the Andes Mountains and the Atlantic Ocean.